Human Rights Act 1998: Background

 The convention was drafted by the Council of Europe after World War II.
 Sir David Maxwell-Fyfe was the Chair of the Committee on Legal and Administrative Questions of the council's Consultative Assembly from 1949 to 1952, and oversaw the drafting of the European Convention on Human Rights.
 It was designed to incorporate a traditional civil liberties approach to securing "effective political democracy" from the strong traditions of freedom and liberty in the United Kingdom.
 As a founding member of the Council of Europe, the United Kingdom acceded to the European Convention on Human Rights in March 1951.
 However it was not until the 1960s that British citizens were able to bring claims in the European Court of Human Rights (ECtHR).
 During the 1980s, groups such as Charter 88, which invoked the 300th anniversary of the Glorious Revolution in 1688 and the Bill of Rights 1689, accused the executive of misusing its power and argued that a new British Bill of Rights was needed to secure human rights in the United Kingdom.

 In its manifesto for the 1997 general election, the Labour Party pledged to incorporate the European Convention into domestic law.
 When the election resulted in a landslide Labour victory, the party, under the leadership of Tony Blair, fulfilled the pledge by the Parliament passing the Human Rights Act the following year.

 The 1997 White Paper "Rights Brought Home" stated:

 It takes on average five years to get an action into the European Court of Human Rights once all domestic remedies have been exhausted; and it costs an average of £30,000.
 Bringing these rights home will mean that the British people will be able to argue for their rights in the British courts – without this inordinate delay and cost.

+Prior to the enactment of the Human Rights Act, individuals seeking to challenge public authority decisions on grounds such as discrimination had to rely on common law or specific statutes.
+In one case, Kelly Davis, a Black builder from Bath, brought a successful claim against the former Wansdyke District Council after being repeatedly denied planning permission between 1989 and 1991.
+In 2000, a judge at Bristol County Court found that the planning officers had acted in a “consistently unhelpful and obstructive fashion,” and concluded this treatment could only be explained by Davis being “the only Black builder in Wansdyke.”
+Wansdyke District Council was abolished in 1996, leaving its replacement, Bath and North East Somerset Council, to act as defendant in the case.